leegodden/canim/client/README.md

 4. in app folder create [id] folder and add initial `page.tsx` Detail page
 5. in app folder add `auth` folder and pages with intiial code
 6. in app folder add dashboard folder and initial folders with pages and initial code
+7. in app folder add products folder and page with initial code
+8. in app folder add `AppWrapper.tsx` page